If you’re craving chocolate during pregnancy you are certainly not alone.

 Or maybe as an adult it’s you go-to treat when you’re feeling a little low or having a tough day?

-Given the amount of strain and stress your body is going through during pregnancy, many moms-to-be find that a little bit of chocolate provides them with an instant and much needed relief.
+Given the amount of strain and stress your body is going through during pregnancy, many moms-to-be find that a little bit provides them with an instant and much needed relief.

 Energy Boost